GSA/digitalgov.gov/front-end/headings.md

 layout: primary
 title: Headings
 permalink: /front-end/headings/
+question: Are you using accurate headings on your page?
+personas:
+- Abby is blind and uses a screen reader to navigate the web.
+She hears an outline of the page's main ideas, then backtracks to read the parts she's most interested in.
 ---

-## Are you using accurate headings on your page?

-**Why it's important:** Abby is blind and uses a screen reader to navigate the web.
-She hears an outline of the page's main ideas, then backtracks to read the parts she's most interested in.

 ### Steps to take
 - Headings briefly describe the section it introduces.
 Headings represent an outline of the content.